The Gift of Generosity

 Have you ever noticed how your worship leader at church is a great singer… and perhaps you are not?
 The people on stage might have the gift of music.
 And you might have the gift of generosity.

 Everyone understands that God has blessed singers with vocal talent.
 And the best singers have strengthened that gift over the years with diligence practice.
-If you wanted to, you could practice and grow your singing talents as well, though you might never reach the level that a gifted singer naturally attains.
-But in the end, one thing is certain: Whether you have a beautiful voice or can’t carry a tune, God wants everyone to sing.
+You could practice and become a better singer and yet never reach their level.
+But whether you have a beautiful voice or can’t carry a tune, God wants everyone to sing.

 So it goes with giving.
 We were all made to be givers.
 But not all givers are created equal.
-When we study the scripture, we see that the gift of generosity is a spiritual gift that has been bestowed on some people in abundance.
+When we study the scripture, we see that God has given some people the gift of generosity.
 Understanding that shapes the way that we approach giving in our lives and in the Kingdom of God.

 Giving is a gift